 An Opinion from the President of the Folmont Property Owners Association

 The Folmont Property Owners Association is the official incorporated governing body for all property owners in Folmont.
 The Association was established in 1995 as designated by the founding Covenants.
+(Click here to view the Covenants of the Association).
 The officers of the Association work as volunteers and are bound to follow the Covenants.
 Changes to the Covenants require a positive vote of 75% of ALL property owners.
 The officers established a Strategic Plan several years ago and develop yearly action goals plans to carry out the duties of the Association.
 The officers meet quarterly.
 There is a required annual meeting generally held in October of each year.

 Hello, My name is Terry Doran and I have been president of